-- 15. I am homeschooled and am essentially doing the work of a 5th former.
+15. I am homeschooled and am essentially doing the work of a 5th former.
 Can I apply?

 You must submit documentation of your current curriculum to the SPISE program, proving that you are recognized as a 5th former.
-These documents must be sent along with your application. - 16.
-I have applied for citizenship and expect to be a Caribbean citizen by the start of the program.
+These documents must be sent along with your application.

+16. I have applied for citizenship and expect to be a Caribbean citizen by the start of the program.
 Can I apply to SPISE?

 You must have proof of your Caribbean citizenship or permanent residence when you apply to the SPISE.
 If you are still in the process of obtaining your CARICOM citizenship or permanent residence at the time of applying, you are ineligible for the program.
+However, if you have been enrolled for at least 4 continuous years in a school in the Caribbean at the time you submit your application, then you may apply (see the next question).

 - 17. I am not a citizen or a permanent resident of the Caribbean, but I have spent several years in the Region enrolled in Caribbean schools.
-Can I apply to the SPISE program?To be eligible for SPISE, you must show proof that you have been enrolled for at least 4 continuous years in a school in the Caribbean at the time you submit your application. - 18.
+Can I apply to the SPISE program?To be eligible for SPISE, you must show proof that you have been enrolled for at least 4 continuous years in - a school in the Caribbean at the time you submit your application.18.
 I am a US citizen.
-Can I apply to the SPISE program?
-US citizens are eligible and are encouraged to apply to the MITES program at MIT.
+Can I apply to the SPISE program?US citizens are eligible and are encouraged to apply to the MITES program at MIT.
+SPISE is a clone of the - US citizens are eligible and are encouraged to apply to the MITES program at MIT.
 SPISE is a clone of the MITES program.
 The website for the MITES program is http://web.mit.edu/mites.
 Caribbean citizens are ineligible for the MITES program at MIT.
 US citizens may apply to SPISE if they have been enrolled for at least 4 continuous years in a school in the Caribbean at the time of application submission. - 19.
 I am a citizen of the UK, and at least one of my parents is a Caribbean citizen.
-Can I apply to the SPISE program?CADSTI-UK has negotiated a special agreement with the CSF, so that you are eligible to apply to SPISE if you meet the age requirement.
+Can I apply to the SPISE program?
+CADSTI-UK has negotiated a special agreement with the CSF, so that you are eligible to apply to SPISE if you meet the age requirement.
 You are, however, ineligible to apply to the MITES program. - 20.
 I will be enrolling in a university in the fall, am I still eligible to apply?